-Advance timing and notification of the intercept mechanism provide additional strength.
-The authority is required to report on the sufficiency of available funds to pay debt service on its outstanding debt to the Board of Higher Education (BHE) and the State Comptroller no later than September 30, in the case of debt service payments due November 1, and no later than January 31, in the case of debt service payments due May 1.
-If each report is not received by the Comptroller by the specified date, the Comptroller must prevent expenditure from the appropriation account of any state university until the Comptroller has determined whether there is an insufficiency of available funds to pay debt service.
+The state appropriation intercept mechanism could be accessed for payment of debt service or replenishment of the joint debt service reserve fund.
+The authority is required to report on the sufficiency of available funds to pay debt service on its outstanding debt to the Board of Higher Education (BHE) and the state comptroller no later than September 30, in the case of debt service payments due November 1, and no later than January 31, in the case of debt service payments due May 1.
 Cross-collateralization of state intercept funds to cure any deficiency further strengthens the intercept provision.
-If the authority's report indicates an insufficiency or, in the absence of such report, if the Comptroller determines that an insufficiency exists, the Comptroller must transfer amounts from all state universities appropriation accounts (on a pro-rata basis, based on each university's amount of outstanding debt) to cure such insufficiency within five days, but in any event no later than the applicable deposit date (October 10 for the November 1 debt service payment and the last business day of February for the May 1 debt service payment).
-Fiscal 2017 appropriations are budgeted at \$248 million.
+Should there be an insufficiency for debt service, the state comptroller transfers amounts from all state universities appropriation accounts (on a pro-rata basis, based on each university's amount of outstanding debt) to cure the shortfall within five days, but in any event no later than the applicable deposit date (October

+10 for the November 1 debt service payment and the last business day of February for the May 1 debt service payment).
+Fiscal 2018 appropriations are budgeted at \$250 million.